rust-lang/rust-forge/feature-guide.md

 Eventually, after we gain enough experience using the feature, make the necessary changes, and are satisfied, we expose it to the world using the stabilization process described [here](stabilization-guide.html).
 Until then, the feature is not set in stone: every part of the feature can be changed, or the feature might be completely rewritten or removed.
 Features are not supposed to gain tenure by being unstable and unchanged for a year.

-[value the stability of the Rust language]: https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md
+[value the stability of Rust]: https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md

 ### Tracking Issues